codecentric/computer-vision-drone/doc/creating-mainboard.md

 ![mainboard](../media/mainboard.jpg)

 We soldered the 40-pin jack (the one which will be connected with the PI) head first to have the plain layer (without copper) on top, so the mounted parts became visible and easy to reach.
-After mounting the board to our PI, it looks like this:
+After mounting the board on our PI, it looks like this:

 ![mounted mainboard](../media/mainboard_mounted.jpg)